Wild Mongolia

 How the trip breaks down

-Khorgo's crater rim, the pale water of Terkh, a long soak at Tsenkher, the Orkhon waterfall, and Erdene Zuu — one last khorkhog before the drive home.
+Khorgo's crater rim and the pale water of Terkh, a long soak at Tsenkher, the Orkhon waterfall, Erdene Zuu, and the sand dunes of Elsen Tasarkhai on the last run home.

 Day by day